-Personally, I'm a red wine girl and drink very few other alcoholic drinks but lately, I've found the pleasure of my favourite Rioja has been significantly dimmed.
+It’s that day of the week when most of us look forward to a relaxing glass of wine or something stronger post 5 pm.
+Personally, I’m a red wine girl and drink very few other alcoholic drinks but lately, I’ve found the pleasure of my favourite Rioja has been significantly dimmed.
+I find myself wondering how safe is a glass of wine?

 I know my consumption is hardly ‘rock n’ roll’ but I would like some health body somewhere to tell me DEFINITIVELY:-